Differentiability and Other Properties of the Cosmological Volume Function: Abstract

 \section{Abstract}

 In a previous work, the regular cosmological volume function $\tau_V$ was introduced as an alternative to the regular cosmological time function of Andersson, Galloway, and Howard.
-In this paper, we show that in many cases of interest, $\tau_V$ is a continuously differentiable temporal function.
+Building on work by Chruściel, Grant and Minguzzi, in this paper we show that in many cases of interest, $\tau_V$ is a continuously differentiable temporal function.
 This leads to a canonical splitting of the metric tensor, and induces a canonical ``Wick-rotated" Riemannian metric.
 We also provide some further results and examples related to the cosmological time and volume functions.